tranchess/contract-core/spec/README_EXCHANGE.md

 Calling `placeBid` will perform the following steps:

 1. Revert if the amount of tokenzied shares is less than the minimal amount for bid orders
-1. Revert if the conversion ID is not the latest
+1. Revert if the rebalance version is not the latest
 1. Transfer the shares from `makerAddress` to `Exchange` contract
 1. Update the bid orderbook and emit a `OrderPlaced` event
 1. Update the account's order identifier and emit a `BidOrderPlaced` event